 We have all heard it said that there are two sides to every story.
 Yet, the only side of the DUI arrest story presented for public consumption by the media and law enforcement is that the police, who make the DUI arrests, are always right, fair, and interested only in protecting the common good.
 That is of course true some of the time - whenever they arrest truly dangerous drunk drivers.
 The rest of the time, however, there is a different, hidden agenda in play whose purpose is generating large amounts of revenue.
 Our law enforcers fulfill this agenda by making as many DUI arrests of common social drinking citizens as possible.
 That is the other side of the DUI arrest story, and the one that this book investigates, analyzes, and exposes.

 The detailed accounts of real life events in this book reveal how making a huge income from DUI arrests has become the all-consuming goal of DUI law enforcement.
 In almost every chapter the author drives home the point that the mercenary goal behind these arrests is absolutely immoral, and is a practice that must be abolished and replaced by a fair and moral system.
 Our DUI law enforcers will, of course, deride and reject the very notion that anything they do is immoral, and scoff at the factual evidence this author presents that exposes their mercenary intentions.
 They will instead continue to claim that they are interested only in public safety, and not the least tiny bit in the money.
 Throughout this book, the author reveals the deceitfulness of that claim, and does so very irreverently.
 He argues that it's tyranny and a violation of human rights for DUI law enforcers to arrest, criminalize, extort, and virtually enslave common, decent citizens for committing a very common human sin.
-And, as a former DUI arrestee and normal, everyday citizen, he sees a similarity between today's practice by DUI law enforcers of forcibly shackling, and making common citizens the property of the state for a year, and early America's legal practice by the politically privileged class of acquiring new slaves for their own economic benefit.
+And, as a former DUI arrestee and normal, everyday citizen, he sees his DUI arrest and that of most social drinking drivers as nothing more than a "gotcha" game based on a police department quota system.

 So even though the author wholeheartedly agrees that the most rational safety policy is to not drink any alcohol at all before driving, he also insists that those who do drink in moderation before driving are not criminals by any stretch of the imagination.
 After all, they are doing only what millions of social drinkers do so naturally every weekend night in this our alcohol permissive, car-based culture.
 This is why our law makers and enforcers are on the wrong side of logic and morality to call such common, moderate drinking before driving a crime.
 That criminal label is applied only because it gives the law enforcers a legal reason (fighting crime) to arrest and extort people just for sinning.
 It's a self-serving hypocrisy by our law enforcers, and performed only because it generates a huge amount of revenue from the huge number of common citizens they arrest every night.
 They do not care at all how emotionally and financially devastating an arrest is for a decent, social drinking driver, as long as they can make the large sums of money they do to grow and maintain their business.
 Yet compared to moderately intoxicated drivers, the cellphone texting drivers, and drivers who break the speed laws, are much more dangerous.
 That is why, in this book, the author asks how it can be considered just and fair that the more dangerous drivers only get traffic tickets, while the less dangerous social drinking ones get robbed of their reputations, money, and liberty for a year?
 And just what does it say about the character of a government agency that clearly wants to get Joe Citizen for his money, rather than protect Joe Citizen from unnecessary arrest and criminalization?